EPA Official: Sir, I'm afraid you've gone mad with power.

 Heroic Team Revolt: When Homer refuses to help Springfield, the rest of the family goes back without him.

 Higher Understanding Through Drugs: Homer has a "vision quest" when he was given some kind of (apparently spicy) herbal tea by an Inuit woman and did throat-singing with her.
-He ends up getting ripped apart by trees until he figures out that he's been totally selfish, And That's Terrible.
+He ends up getting ripped apart by trees until he figures out that he's been totally selfish.

 Impossibly Compact Folding: At one point, Homer folds up a billboard sized poster of Alaska down to the size of a business card and places it in his pocket.